Auslaender Micro

 Mark Fedotych is dying.
 A foreigner in every country, he passes away in a Central European refugee camp, years of restless travel and persecution behind him.
 But in death, freedom is as allusive as it was in life.

-Ausländer Micro – an online spoken word opera, was been designed as an interface through which each of its four acts can be explored.
+Ausländer Micro – an online spoken word opera, was designed as an interface through which each of its four acts could be explored.
 Various forms of navigation were provided.
 The user encountered numerous combinations of text, graphics and sound.
+The above video is a recreation of the opera’s soundscape, libretto and each of its four interactive acts.

 Pre-production commenced in 1995 with the project completed and launched in 1998.
 It was to be, perhaps the earliest use of Dynamic HTML as layered animation within an interactive interface underscored by a random, pseudo-generative soundscape.
 It pre-dated Flash.